-Now in an exclusive interview with Allergic Living, that customer, Simon-Pierre Canuel, opens up about the two ordeals he suffered: first his near-fatal anaphylactic reaction, then local media attacks and public backlash so severe that he felt forced to change his phone number, close his social media accounts and essentially go underground.
+Now in an exclusive interview with Allergic Living, that customer, Simon-Pierre Canuel, opens up about the two ordeals he suffered.
+First, his near-fatal anaphylactic reaction, then local media attacks and public backlash.
+So severe was the criticism, he felt forced to change his phone number, close his social media accounts and essentially go underground.

 On May 29, 2016, the 35-year-old health sciences student was dining with his partner, a resident doctor, at a tapas restaurant called Le Tapageur in the city of Sherbrooke, where they ordered four tapas dishes including beef tartare.
 But despite warning the server of his seafood allergies, they were served salmon tartare.
 Because the restaurant was dark, and the salmon was served in small bites, the couple didn’t notice the mistake until it was too late.